Data-Efficient Fine-Tuning of Vision-Language Models for Diagnosis of Alzheimer's Disease: Acknowledgment

 \section{Acknowledgment}

 Data for this project was funded by the Alzheimer's Disease Neuroimaging Initiative (ADNI) (National Institutes of Health Grant U01 AG024904).
-OASIS-2 data was obtained from the Open Access Series of Imaging Studies (OASIS) project.
+OASIS-2 data was obtained from the Open Access Series of Imaging Studies (OASIS) project, and AIBL data was obtained from the Australian Imaging, Biomarkers and Lifestyle (AIBL) study.